 My name is noa hāmana (b.
 1998), I am an Ngāti Kura, Ngāpuhi, and Ngāti Toa interdisciplinary visual artist based in Naarm, Melbourne.

 Born to a British mother and Māori father, I grew up in Ōtautahi before moving to London in 2016.
-There my familiar yet idyllic world became juxtaposed by a confronting yet thrilling one.
-In this formative period, familiarity lingered on where I learned to make a virtue out of my peculiarities.
-From witnessing Brexit, to halls of stolen artefacts, to Basquiat's Boom For Real exhibition at the Barbican (2017) – an enthusiasm for art, culture, and history was sowed.
-But more importantly, in the cultural melting pot that London is, being Māori became a point of introspection.
-Although it was nice to be a rat in the sink of vice, this second home ignited a deeper understanding of my inherent link between identity, migration, and place.
+There my familiar and idyllic world became juxtaposed by a confronting and thrilling one.
+From witnessing Brexit, to halls of stolen artefacts, to Basquiat's Boom For Real exhibition at the Barbican (2017) – an enthusiasm for art and history was sowed.
+But more importantly, in the cultural melting pot that London is, being Māori became a much deeper point of introspection.
+Although it was nice to be a rat in the sink of vice, this second home ignited an understanding of my inherent link between identity, migration, and place.